 Emily and Darren photo session at the Centennial Lakes

-Today let’s go back to a winter photo shoot which took place at the centennial lakes, located in the south of Minneapolis.
-Numerous Twin Cities surprise proposals take place here during winter, and wedding on the ceremony auditorium; today it’s all about Emily and Darren’s engagement session.
+Today let’s go back to a winter photo shoot which took place at the centennial lakes, in the south of Minneapolis.
+Many Twin Cities surprise proposals take place here during winter, and wedding on the ceremony auditorium; today it’s all about Emily and Darren’s engagement session.

-You will see that they both were very brave!
+You see that they both were very brave!

 Table of Contents